jaylee0717-dev/tvrestoreR/README.md

 (TV) regularization.
-It supports inpainting (filling in missing or masked pixels) and denoising (removing noise from observed pixels) through a single variational framework.
+It supports inpainting (filling in missing or masked pixels) and denoising (removing noise from observed pixels) through a single variational framework, and ROF-inpainting (equivalent to inpainting and denoising concurrently).
 Using a primal-dual (Chambolle–Pock) solver, the package takes a user-provided image and mask, applies TV regularization with a tuning parameter (λ), and returns a restored image that respects the observed data while enforcing smoothness and preserving edges.

-## Work In Progress – What is Left

-So Far: functions for creating and plotting example images, working implementation of restore function.

-What is Left: Complete restore function, gridsearch function on hyperparameters function, add vignette, potentially add more solver methods for the restore function.

 ## Installation